stefanofago73/lab-check-exceptions-in-streams/README.md

 Starting from Java 8, the concept of Stream is introduced</br> There are more features and it's considered the main FP Monad</br>
 introduced in Java.
 This abstraction has different methods that</br>
-take some Function as argument but these have no checked exception</br>
+take some Function as an argument but these have no Check-Exceptions</br>
-exception support...
+support...
 How can we do?</br>

 In this simple project, I've harvested all main idea about the</br>
 argument; these ideas are presented as progression relate to</br>